-An effective teacher Policy Statement Policy in Action Strategies in Action Policy Statement Policy in Action Strategies in Action Communication Skills Pupils have access to motivators / motivating Use of PECs, Assisted activities to promote engagement and language stimulation and demonstrates an interaction with tasks and with staff. signing. appropriate, varied and District was the state of a supplied to the state of the Distance supplied a vest of supplied stimulating delivery and Pupils motivators are embedded in tasks and Picture symbols used around approach using a range of activities to promote communication and school for schedules to appropriate communication learning reduce verbal instruction and strategies.
-Children are actively appropriately and are after support pupil understanding 5=0 Children are actively engaged and are often and reduce pupil confusion. uses PEC's in class enabled to participate through a range of Naiss lavels as divised success through the day. teaching and communication strategies Noise levels reduced around including role play, singing, signing, using ALS school with adults role ALS used to support and Symbols and other creative verbal modelling calm quiet access to the curriculum. activities going in the class. communication.
-Destruction to control 12 or 25 or 25 or 25 Reduction in verbal instruction for pupils with ASD and other Social communication difficulties to support pupil access meaningful communication supported by use of symbols to provide additional access to meaningful communication. shares curricular Staff report back from courses attended and CPD planning expertise with colleagues take turns in leading INSET where appropriate. and recognise where additional support is Training needs identified through school needed. improvement planning, performance management, observations, skills audits. plans are in line with curriculum map and Organised and clear system of recording schemes of work significant achievement is in evidence and Record Keeping and understood by all in line with whole school Assessment Policy gives Time table provides pupils assessment policy. clear outlines as to how access to curriculum significant achievement entitlement Assessment deadlines met. should be recorded on a day to day basis.
+An effective teacher Policy Statement Policy in Action Strategies in Action Policy Statement Public have access to metivators / metivating Strategies in Action Communication Skills Pupils have access to motivators / motivating Use of PECs, Assisted activities to promote engagement and language stimulation and demonstrates an interaction with tasks and with staff. signing. appropriate, varied and Dunile metivatore are embedded in tooks and Distura symbols used system stimulating delivery and Pupils motivators are embedded in tasks and Picture symbols used around school for schedules to approach using a range of activities to promote communication and reduce verbal instruction and appropriate communication learning strategies.
+Children are actively engaged and are often support pupil understanding and reduce pupil confusion.
+DEC's in slass enabled to participate through a range of and reduce pupil confusion. uses PEC's in class teaching and communication strategies Noise levels reduced around through the day. including role play, singing, signing, using ALS school with adults role 41.0 and Symbols and other creative verbal modelling calm quiet ALS used to support activities going in the class. communication. access to the curriculum. activities going in the class. communication.
+Reduction in verbal instruction for pupils with ASD and other Social communication difficulties to support pupil access meaningful communication supported by use of symbols to provide additional access to meaningful communication.
+Communication. shares curricular Staff report back from courses attended and CPD planning expertise with colleagues take turns in leading INSET where appropriate.
+Or D pidining and recognise where take take in leading in to 21 where appropriate. additional support is Training needs identified through school needed. improvement planning, performance management, observations, skills audits. plans are in line with curriculum map and Organised and clear system of recording schemes of work significant achievement is in evidence and Record Keeping and understood by all in line with whole school Assessment Policy gives Time table provides pupils assessment policy. clear outlines as to how access to curriculum significant achievement entitlement Assessment deadlines met. should be recorded on a day to day basis.
 Also specific Plans a wide range of assessment tasks to be appropriate activities and carried out in the course of tasks providing pupils with a the school year. range of learning opportunities Calendar identified deadlines for assessment.
 Uses a wide range of assessment strategies SMT moderation of IEP Including assessment.
 Observations of children, Assessment by Omission Subject managers Termly assessment moderation of levelled work IEP updates and comments samples Support staff feedback Parent comments